-Lk.
+- Lk.
 12:47-48 [Jesus speaking] "That servant who knows his master's will and does not get ready or does not do what his master wants will be beaten with many blows.
 But the one who does not know and does things deserving punishment will be beaten with few blows.
-From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked.
+From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked. - Mt.
+10:14-15 [Jesus commissioning his disciples] If anyone will not welcome you or listen to your words, shake the dust off your feet when you leave that home or town.
+I tell you the truth, it will be more bearable for Sodom and Gomorrah on the day of judgment than for that town. - Mt.
+12:41-42 [Jesus speaking] The men of Nineveh will stand up at the judgment with this generation and condemn it; for they repented at the preaching of Jonah, and now one greater than Jonah is here [more light.
+Because they only had a prophet who had some attitude issues].
+The Queen of the South will rise at the judgment with this generation and condemn it; for she came from the ends of the earth to listen to Solomon's wisdom, and now one greater than Solomon is here.

-On a bookshelf in my office, I have a dozen translations of the Holy Bible into English.
+On a bookshelf in my office, I have a dozen translations of the Holy Bible into the English language.
 Twelve.
 There are tribes in Vanuatu who don't even have John 3:16 translated into their language.
-In the English speaking world we've received way, way, way more light than what they've received in the mountains of Nepal or in the deserts of Mongolia.
-So we have to realize that before the Judgment Throne of The Almighty, more will be required of us because we have had more available.
-We shouldn't feel guilty about having more.
+In the English speaking world we have received way, way, way more light than what they have received in the mountains of Nepal or in the deserts of Mongolia.
+So we have to realize that before the judgment throne of The Almighty, more will be required of us because we have had more available.
+We should not feel guilty about having more.
 It has pleased God to bless us.
-He loves to be abundant in the gifts he gives.
-But we will be held accountable for what we did with the great amount of light we've received.
+He loves to be abundant in giving grace.
+But we will be held accountable.